 Valentine’s day is rapidly approaching and given that I hardly ever create occasion-themed food I thought it would be a nice change to make a Valentine’s menu plan.
 I know that anyone living in London is completely screwed if they don’t get a reservation at least a month in advance for any of the popular restaurants!
 So for anyone stuck without a booking, or people just planning to stay home for the 14th, that’s what these dishes are for!

-While it is primarily intended to be for Valentine’s day, I haven’t gone overboard with hearts and all that crap so it’s basically just a nice 3-course dinner for entertaining.
+While it is primarily intended to be for Valentine’s day, I haven’t gone overboard with hearts and all that so it’s basically just a nice 3-course dinner for sharing.

 I wanted the recipes to be accessible to lots of people so every dish is gluten free and, even though the main dish contains meat, there’s a vegetarian option too (which I actually ended up preferring, to be honest)!